Updated July 4, 2023

 The above table creates a Boolean column with Boolean values to be stored along with other related table columns in the MariaDB table named Task_Completed.
 But we will view the table definition using the DESCRIBE TABLE keyword command; then it will show the column data type as TINYINT(1) even when defined the column is BOOLEAN type.

 So, let us have a look at the query executed as:

-Now, we will enter some record rows in the table using the INSERT query statement as:
+Now, we will enter some record rows in the table using the INSERT query statement:

 INSERT INTO Task(Task_Title, Task_Completed) VALUES('MariaDB Boolean value', True),('Create Table in database', False);

-The query execution will insert the column value into the table Task, where the Boolean values in MariaDB get converted into 0 or 1 before storing the row values into the Boolean columns.
+The query execution in MariaDB will insert the column value into the table Task.
+Before storing the row values in the Boolean columns, the system will convert the Boolean values into 0 or 1 in MariaDB.
 Hence, we can view the table contents using the SELECT keyword to retrieve the Task table data, as shown below:

 SELECT Task_ID, Task_Title, Task_Completed FROM Task;